technicalpickles/jeweler/README.markdown

    gem.add_dependency 'nokogiri', '>= 1.2.1', '< 1.3.0' # greater than or equal to 1.2.1, but less than 1.3.0
    gem.add_dependency 'nokogiri', '~> 1.2.1' # same thing, but more concise

-When specifying the version required, there's a bit of the condunrum.
+When specifying which version is required, there's a bit of the condunrum.
 You want to allow the most versions possible, but you want to be sure they are compatible.
 Using `>= 1.2.1` is fine most of the time, except until the point that 2.0.0 comes out and totally breaks backwards the API.
-That's when it's good to use something like `~> 1.2.1`, which requires any version in the `1.2` family, starting with `1.2.1`.
+That's when it's good to use `~> 1.2.1`, which requires any version in the `1.2` family, starting with `1.2.1`.

 ### Executables

-Executables are how you install shell commands along with your gem.
+Executables let your gem install shell commands.
 Just put any executable scripts in the `bin/` directory, make sure they are added using `git`, and Jeweler will take care of the rest.

 When you need more finely grained control over it, you can set it yourself: